vrockai/gh-prls/README.md

 # gh-tools

-# Install
+## Install

 `npm i gh-tools -g`

 Tested with node v9.8.0.

-# Usage
+## Usage

-1. Set the `GITHUB_TOKEN` ENV variable to contain your personal access token (get your token on [https://github.com/settings/tokens](https://github.com/settings/tokens)), i.e.:
+Set the `GITHUB_TOKEN` ENV variable to contain your personal access token (get your token on [https://github.com/settings/tokens](https://github.com/settings/tokens)), i.e.:
-`export GITHUB_TOKEN="asdfrf234424d43d4d23"`
+`export GITHUB_TOKEN="asdfrf234424d43d4d23"` if you want to access private repositories.

-2. Run the command specifying your organization name as its first argument, i.e.:
+The `gh-tool --help` command should give you all the relevant information you need about the command itself.

+### Examples

+Listing open PRs withing an organization:
 ```
 $ gh-tools pr --owner GMOD
 Repo              Author           Title                                                                                    Reviewers  URL